drghirlanda/alex/Docs/AlexManual.md

   center (negative Y values place stimuli above center, negative X values place them left of center).

+- **Duration**: Stimulus duration, in milliseconds.

+- **Onset**: Stimulus onset, in milliseconds.
+An onset of 0 means that the stimulus is diplayed immediately at the beginning of a trial.
+Positive onsets delay stimulus display.
+Negative onsets are not allowed. **Note:** By using onsets, you can use stimulus sequences as either S1 or S2.

 \phantomsection \addcontentsline{toc}{subsection}{The \texttt{Groups.csv} file}
 \subsection*{The \texttt{Groups.csv} file}